Added 3.20.21; sections being added currently, as of July 2023

 -

-The Last Day
+5. Yawm al-Qiyamah–The Day of Standing, The Last Day

 -

-Everyone will die and cross barsakh, which is the barrier against returning to this life.
+Everyone will die and cross barzakh, which is the barrier against returning to this life.
 This amounts to the time in the grave until such time that the Last Day, The Day of Judgement (it has many names) comes upon us.
 Anyone who remains to that point will die and Allah will remove more and more of the creation until nothing is left but Himself.
 And He will ask who is Lord and none will be in existence to answer Him, except himself.

 -